rasyt123/TicTacToeWithAI-in-C/README.md

 in the center.
 If the center is occupied, the computer will choose a random edge to place an O in.
 If all of these conditions are false, then we know that the game will be a tie.

 3. Hard AI - Implemented using MiniMax Algorithim in which most of the possible combinations of 'O's or 'X's are recursively called into several boards and are given scores of
 10, -10, or 0 to find the best move.
 When all the combinations are rated with minmax the maximum of the scores is the best move.
+It is impossible to beat.